gdelrioifc/EmbeddedAMP/README.md

 # EmbeddedAMP
-Computer-based method to identify antimicrobial peptides embedded within proteins
+Computer-based method to identify antimicrobial peptides embedded in proteins